skyfielders/astronomy-notebooks/README.md

 ---------------
 The short version: make sure you have all of the appropriate dependencies installed and then run the appropriate setup script for your platform.

+### Linux
+1. Install/build the required dependencies.
+Most dependencies other than Python and virtualenv are automatically installed via the setup script.
+2. Clone or fork this repo.
+3. Run setup.sh

 Dependencies
 ------------